 Bonnie stresses the importance of having a working knowledge of music theory, rhythm, scales and right-hand bow technique in all her students, regardless of overall skill.
 She also believes in teaching her students the most effective ways to practice so lessons are spent perfecting performance resulted in quality practice and not quantity.
 Bonnie alters her lessons to all types of learning styles and trusts in the efficacy of regulated practice, and knowledge of the basics to create a beautiful sound.

-Violin lessons with Bonnie are available on Tuesdays and Thursdays at the NJ School of Music in Medford.
+Violin lessons with Bonnie are available Tuesdays and Thursdays at the NJ School of Music in Medford.

 Benjamin Sutin, Jazz and World Music Violinist at the New Jersey School of Music, began his career in Philadelphia where he studied with legendary jazz violinist, John Blake Jr for over six years at the Philadelphia Clef Club of Jazz.
 Other teachers have included Sara Caswell, Christian Howes, Jim McNeely, David Krakauer, Bobby Sanabria, and Pandit Samir Chatterjee, to name a few.
 Now a graduate of the Manhattan School of Music with a Bachelor Degree in Jazz Violin Performance, Sutin resides in New York City and is a sought after educator across New Jersey, Philadelphia and New York City.
 He is on faculty at Brooklyn Musical Arts, the Harlem School of the Arts, and New Jersey School of Music, as well as running a successful private teaching studio in NYC, garnering student successes such as acceptance into the Middle School Jazz Academy and entrance into the Carnegie Hill Inner School Orchestra System, performing at Carnegie Hall, Zankel Hall.